vkhazin/fe-intro-courseware/css-intro/css-syntax.md

 	}

-  **The CSS id Selector**
+**CSS id Selector**

-  The id selector uses the id attribute of an HTML element to select a specific element.
+CSS id selector uses the id attribute of an HTML element to select a specific element.

 The id of an element is unique within a page, so the id selector is used to select one unique element!

 To select an element with a specific id, write a hash (#) character, followed by the id of the element.

-***CSS***
 	#my-title{

 	text-align: center;